Would you like to streamline your fundraising event planning process?

 - Hires photographer.

 Part of helping your guests feel special is to create a beautiful environment.
 When your guests see that you’ve put some thought into the setting and ambiance, they’ll know they are at an event and will want to participate.
 Choose people who are artistic and who love to get the details right.
-This team:
+The Decor team:

 - Determines which decorations are needed based on your theme.